 Early Origins of the Gaumer family

-Another 133 words (10 lines of text) covering the years 164 and 1641 are included under the topic Early Gaumer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gaumer research.
+Another 67 words (5 lines of text) covering the years 164 and 1641 are included under the topic Early Gaumer History in all our PDF Extended History products and printed products wherever possible.

 Gaumer Spelling Variations

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Gaumer revealed many variations, including Gahan, Gaghan, Gagham, Getham, Gaham, Gahame and others.

 Early Notables of the Gaumer family (pre 1700)